rmsk2/X16_mandelbrot/README.md

 You have to start the Commander X16 emulator with at least the following options: `-sdcard sdcard.img -rtc` for all features to work. `LOAD` the program from SD card and type `RUN` to start it.
 Alternatively you can utilize the `-prg` option to load the program even if it is not stored on the SD-card  image.
+If you have a german keyboard you also may want to add `-keymap de`.
+I use `./x16emu -sdcard sdcard.img -prg mandelbr.prg -keymap de -rtc` to start the emulator.

 # Building the software

 You need the ACME macro assembler to assemble the program.
 A makefile is provided to simplify building the software.
 Under MacOS you have to set the variable `MAC` (use `make MAC=1`) when calling the makefile and you have to adapt the variables `ACME` and `WORKDIR` to reflect the situation on your machine.
 Under Linux the makefile should run without changes as long as ACME is in your `PATH`.
+I have tested that the software runs in the latest version of the X16 emulator (as of today: Release 46 ("Winnipeg")).

 # Running tests